Gwindow/WhatAPI/Twinklebear Work Notes.md

 Just a thought.
 As it is now, I'm still trying to get familiar with the code-base so after I know more perhaps I can come up with something more concrete and test it out.

+#### Enable/Disable Notifications from a Bookmarked Artist response
+Note that this will require two additional site interactions.
+The bookmarked artist response gives us the name and ID from this we must get the artist, then do pressLink on enable/disable notifications.

+#### View Request/Collage bookmarks
+Is the site API set up to handle this request?
+I'll have to see.
+If it is I'll toss in the feature, if not I'll discuss it with Gwindow.
+Is viewing collages supported in the API library at the moment?
+Or on the site?

+Related: Why do I not get the artist name when looking at a torrentgroup bookmark?
+It seems like a reasonable thing to expect to be returned in the API response, but it isn't there.

 ## Questions:
 What should be done about html characters?
 Namely things such as <b>, <br /> and so on.

+For bookmarks.Torrent the field freeTorrent I can only assume relates to the freeleech status of the torrent.
+Is this correct?
+For bookmarks.Torrent there is a field "hasFile" What does this mean?

+There seem to be multiple definitions of download file/download torrent found throughout the API.
+Can we not consolidate these?
+They seem rather generic, taking only a url and a file path.

 Within inbox.inbox.Inbox.hasNextPage and inbox.inbox.Inbox.hasPreviousPage there is nothing that can throw an exception, so why is it in try/catch?
 I've removed the try catch, let's see what happens.
 I should ask Gwindow to confirm this removal is ok.